 Alan currently holds the title of Manager of Field Services of HRST, Inc., and is a Director on the HRST, Inc. Board of Directors.
 In these roles, he lends expertise in multiple areas, including reviewing financial reports, making operational adjustments, and developing goals, expectations, and operational benchmarks.

 An avid outdoorsman, Alan enjoys hunting, fishing, and futile attempts at golf in his free time.
 Married for more than 35 years to his wife, Miriam, Alan lives in Buna, Texas.

-Prior to Ivy Hall, Mr. Mayfield spent 19+ years with ORIX USA, the North American subsidiary of international finance firm ORIX Corporation (NYSE: IX) where he held a variety of leadership positions focused on providing capital across a number of industries including energy, media, financial services, alternative investments, real estate, and more.
+Prior to joining Texas Capital Bank, Mr. Mayfield was the co-founder and Managing Partner of Dallas-based financial services firm, Ivy Hall Capital, LLC.
+Additionally, he spent 19+ years with ORIX USA, the North American subsidiary of international finance firm ORIX Corporation (NYSE: IX) where he held a variety of leadership positions focused on providing capital across a number of industries including energy, media, financial services, alternative investments, real estate, and more.